 Implants & Dentures

-Implants can help you stabilize your dentures (whether full or partial dentures) or even completely eliminate them for you!
-Mini-implants are becoming more popular for denture-stabilization procedures, so you have another less expensive option at your disposal.
+Tooth implants can help you stabilize your dentures (whether full or partial dentures) or even completely eliminate them for you!
+Mini dental implants are becoming more popular for denture-stabilization procedures, so you have another less expensive option at your disposal.
 Some people are bothered by the covering of the roof of their mouth.
 Others don’t like the metal hooks and clasps.

 Implants can control these issues, and more: